khrus-umc/COALA/README.md

  cd COALA
  pip install -e .
 ```
 Adjust all paths by globally searching for 'your_path'.
 Place your CT scan files (in .nii.gz format) in the prediction_input folder.
+Place the weights in the appropriate folder.

 2. Run COALA:
 ```